TomMenga/brain-tumor-AI-CNN/README.md

 Co-author: [@giuseppebrb](https://github.com/giuseppebrb)

-The project aim is to use [TensorFlow](https://www.tensorflow.org/) to train a convolutional Neural Network using a dataset of ~4600 labeled images of brain scans.
+The project aim is to use [TensorFlow](https://www.tensorflow.org/) to train a convolutional Neural Network using a dataset of ~4600 labelled images of brain scans.
-Subsequently we will evaluate the accuracy of our model against a test dataset
+Subsequently, we will evaluate the accuracy of our model against a test dataset

 ![Tumor detection example](https://user-images.githubusercontent.com/12052575/176995032-c16bb0cb-c61c-40fa-a55b-981f6035cb21.PNG)

-This is part 1 of the final project for the executive path in "***Data Science and Business Analiytics***" held by [POLIMI Graduate School of Management of Milan](https://www.som.polimi.it/) ( You can find part 2 [here](https://github.com/giuseppebrb/BrainTumorDetection) )
+This is part 1 of the final project for the executive path in "***Data Science and Business Analytics***" held by [POLIMI Graduate School of Management of Milan](https://www.som.polimi.it/) ( You can find part 2 [here](https://github.com/giuseppebrb/BrainTumorDetection) )

 ### Built With